quantificial/demo-ans-webservice/README.md

 use JaxWsDynamicClientFactory as client

-set the server public keyStore to the system properties
+set the server public keyStore to the system properties and trust the server SSL connection

 load the field through reflection